biocypher/biocypher/_sources/quickstart.md.txt

 adapter](https://github.com/saezlab/OTAR-BioCypher), or simple CSV files as in the [Dependency Map adapter](https://github.com/saezlab/DepMap-BioCypher).

-The recommended mode of access into BioCypher functionality is via the {py:class}``biocypher._driver.Driver`` class.
+The recommended way of interacting with BioCypher is via the {py:class}``biocypher._driver.Driver`` class.
 It can be called either starting in "offline mode" using `offline = True`, i.e., without connection to a running Neo4j instance, or by providing authentication details via arguments or configuration file:

 ```{code-block} python
 import biocypher